mosmo0220/mosmo0220/README.md

 # Its me @mosmo0220:
 ### About:
-* ☠️ Studying information technology at Politechnika Wrocławska
+* ☠️ Studying information technology at WSB-NLU Nowy sącz
 * 👀 Interested in backend technology, internet security, and machine learning

 ### Projects:
 * log4daily - simple, FTX app for daily tasks and milestones with diary
-* Gasnote - fast digital notebook for studying
 * HowToStayAnonymous - step-by-step tutorial about computer privacy

 ### Computer: